 Siegel, O’Connor, O’Donnell & Beck, P.C. is a Connecticut-based law firm with a national reputation in the practice specialty of labor and employment law.
-Our firm is dedicated exclusively to the representation of employers in the complex dynamic of labor and employment law matters in the workplace.
+Our Hartford employment attorneys are dedicated exclusively to the representation of employers in the complex dynamic of labor and employment law matters in the workplace.

 We have counseled private and public sector management clients on labor and employment issues for 50 years.
-Because of our extensive involvement in the representation of clients in labor and employment law, our Firm is able to provide clients with unmatched experience, focus and depth that results in excellent and cost-effective legal service, strategy, and solutions.
+Because of our extensive involvement in the representation of clients in labor and employment law, our Hartford employment lawyers are able to provide clients with unmatched experience, focus, and depth that results in excellent and cost-effective legal service, strategy, and solutions.

 CLIENT ALERT: High Court says ADEA Applies to Public Sector Employers

 On November 6, 2018, the United States Supreme Court ruled unanimously that the federal Age Discrimination in Employment Act of 1967 (the “ADEA”) applies to state and local governments, regardless of their size.